 6. Laugh.
 Be interested.
 Listen.
 At the end of it all, teachers and parents are people.
 In any other setting, you might be friends.
 Even if that’s not the case, we are all people who deserve respect.

 Sister Perpetua has long since passed away and I never ever became a dancer.
-Today, I’m more your ‘tap your feet, sway slightly and try not to fall over’ kind of girl.
-However, I did become an English teacher and I am forever grateful for that student teacher relationship.
+Today, I’m more your ‘tap your feet, sway slightly’ kind of girl.
+However, I did become an English teacher and I am forever grateful for that student-teacher relationship.